 Delicious Milk Cap is associated with conifer trees such as pines and cedars and fruiting from late summer to fall.

 Caution.
 It may be confused with poisonous Red-Hot Milky Cap (brick red color) or Wooly Lactarius (white to pale cap with the darker center).
-Avoid species staining purple or yellow where bruise, some of them are poisonous.
+Avoid species staining purple or yellow when bruise, some of them are poisonous.

 Method of Cooking

 Can be salted or pickled.
 Before preserving, milky caps need to be thoroughly cooked – boiled or blanched into the salted water.
-Changing the water twice decreases the possible fungi toxic properties and improves their flavor.
+Changing the water twice decreases the possible toxic properties and improves flavor.

 Use young and firm mushrooms.
 Make sure to check there are no maggots.
 Carefully clean mushrooms and sliced them.